 More than 80% of rains in Cherrapunji fall in summer: in May – September.
-The remaining part of the year gets a lot less rain and there might be even droughts in winter when local people (living in one of the wettest places of the world!) have a hard time to get any water.
+The remaining part of the year gets a lot less rain and there might be even droughts in winter when local people (living in one of the wettest places of the world!) have a hard time getting any water.
 It has happened though that daily rains have lasted here for two years.

-As Brits moved in this beautiful land, they noticed the extreme rainfall.
+As Brits moved into this beautiful land, they noticed the extreme rainfall.
 The meteorological observatory was established in 1902 in a convenient location – Cherrapunji town.
 Before 1902 there were rain gauges installed in several locations of Cherrapunji and thus climatic records are available since 1871 – a luxury which is rare even in many parts of Europe.

 Here have been measured several world records of rainfall: